Thrinaxodon: Histology

 The bone tissue of Thrinaxodon consists of fibro-lamellar bone, to a varying degree across all the separate limbs, most of which develops into parallel-fibred bone tissue towards the periphery.
 Each of the bones contains a large abundance of globular osteocyte lacunae which radiate a multitude of branched canaliculi.
-Ontogenetically early bones, of which are mostly fibro-lamellar tissue, possessed a large amount of vascular canals.
+Ontogenetically early bones - mostly consisting of fibro-lamellar tissue - possessed a large amount of vascular canals.
 These canals are oriented longitudinally within primary osteons that contain radial anastomoses.
 Regions consisting mostly of parallel-fibred bone tissue contain few simple vascular canals, in comparison to the nearby fibro-lamellar tissues.
 Parallel-fibred peripheral bone tissue are indicative that bone growth began to slow, and they bring about the assumption that this change in growth was due to the age of the specimen in question.
 Combine this with the greater organization of osteocyte lacunae in the periphery of adult T. liorhinus, and we approach the assumption that this creature grew very quickly in order to reach adulthood at an accelerated rate.
 Before Thrinaxodon, ontogenical patterns such as this had not been seen, establishing the idea that reaching peak size rapidly was an adaptively advantageous trait that had arisen with Thrinaxodon.

 Within the femur of Thrinaxodon, there is no major region of the bone that is made of parallel-fibred tissues; however, there is a small ring of parallel-fibred bone within the mid-cortex.
 The remainder of the femur is made of fibro-lamellar tissue; however, the globular osteocyte lacunae become much more organized and the primary osteons assume less vasculature than many other bones as you begin to approach the subperiosteal surface.
 The femur contains very few bony trabeculae.
 The humerus differs from the femur in many regards, one of which being that there is a more extensive network of bony trabeculae in the humerus near the meduallary cavity of the bone.
 The globular osteocyte lacunae become more flattened as you get closer and closer to the midshaft of the humerus.
 While the vasculature is present, the humerus contains no secondary osteons.
 The radii and ulnae of Thrinaxodon represent roughly the same histological patterns.
 In contrast to the humerii and femora, the parallel-fibred region is far more distinct in the distal bones of the forelimb.
 The medullary cavities are surrounded by multiple layers of very poorly vascularized endosteal lamellar tissue, along with very large cavities near the medullary cavity of the metaphyses.